eemed/sanedit/docs/impl-notes/buffer.typ

 == Searching

 Searching the buffer should be fast and with possibly gigabyte sized buffers searching should be supported forwards and backwards.
-The search algorithm used here is Boyer Moore.
-Boyer Moore is good at searching text that has a large alphabet and not much repeating.
-It runs in sub-linear time in the best case, and the performance increases as the length of the searched term increases.
+Currently searching using SIMD for the first character and matching normally the rest of the text.
+Regex queries are implemented using the syntax highlighting engine and are compiled to JIT accelerated PEG patterns.